 You can now buy train tickets on the State Railway of Thailand website, or if you prefer to use a tried and trusted booking website, you can buy Thailand train tickets online on 12Go.asia

 PLEASE NOTE: 12go.asia is not limited to train/rail ticket booking.
-It’s actually a great resource for getting around Thailand .
-You can also buy Thailand bus, minivan, taxi, ferry, plane, and combination/joint tickets online.
+It’s actually a great resource for getting around Thailand.
+You can also buy tickets to travel around Thailand by bus, minivan, taxi, ferry, or plane and buy combination/joint tickets.

 Take an Amazing Train Journey